light-and-ray/resynthesizer-python-lib/Readme.md

 5. For .dll I've used `x86_64-w64-mingw32-gcc` from `sudo apt-get install gcc-mingw-w64` instead of `gcc`

+6. Mac os lib was built by the author: https://github.com/61315/resynthesizer/issues/6#issuecomment-2221651270

 ## Todo:
 - pack into wheel and add into pip repository